jeyu54217/Notes/README.md

 ## genAI Prompts
 - Make ChatGPT Prompt
   ```
-  Adjust these sentences to be more precise and easily interpretable by ChatGPT " "
+  Adjust these sentences to be more precise, short, and easily interpretable by ChatGPT " "
   ```

 - English